DSC-NYU/datathon/README.md

 ### November 20-21, 2020
 Hosted by the Data Science Club at NYU

-<h3> In association with Understood.org </h3>
+In association with Understood.org

 <img src="logounder.png" alt="understood.org" height="100"/>

-### Registration
+### Registration Information

-General Registration Form
+<a href="https://ra2911.typeform.com/to/gJ3vFWCv"> General Registration Form </a>

-Still looking for a team?
+<a href="https://ra2911.typeform.com/to/gJ3vFWCv"> Still looking for a team? </a>

-Team Registration
+<a href="https://ra2911.typeform.com/to/gJ3vFWCv"> Team Registration </a>

 ### Datathon Schedule